tkweon426/craip_2025f_g4/README.md

 **Why this matters**:

-To search for and find a desired object, the robot needs to interpret camera images, determine whether the target object is present, and if so, localize it.
+To find a desired object, the robot needs to interpret camera images, determine whether the target object is present, and if so, localize it.
 The robot must then move closer to the object and align itself so that the object is centered in its field of view.

 **What you need to do:**